Flow birefringence measurement in a radial Hele-Shaw cell considering three-dimensional effects: Results and Discussion

-Figure \ref{fig:delta_map} depicts snapshots of the phase retardation distribution in the radial Hele-Shaw cell for various flow rates \R{at the end of the averaging period.} The phase retardation decreases in the radial direction for all cases and increases with increasing flow rate.
-When the interface shape deviates from a perfect circle, the local phase retardation is affected.

-\G{Based on the results presented so far, the spatiotemporally averaged phase retardation is compared with the theoretical results.} \R{Figure \ref{fig:delta_comp}(a) compares the experimental data (plots) with the theoretical solution assuming a non-Newtonian fluid \R{with $b$ = 0.3} \G{mm} (solid and dotted lines).
-The dotted line indicates the theoretical solution under the assumption of $C_2$ = 0, which corresponds to the solution with the conventional SOL.
-The theoretical results with $C_2$ = 0 are of $O(10^{-6})$.
-In Hele-Shaw flow, the stress components $\sigma_{xz}$ are \G{much} larger than $\sigma_{xx}$ and $\sigma_{yy}$; therefore, the effects of $C_2$ are dominant over those of $C_1$.
-This suggests that the conventional SOL cannot capture the phase retardation in Hele-Shaw flow.
-The solid line indicates the theoretical solution with $C_2$ as a function of shear rate, as estimated from the rheo-optical measurements (\S \ref{subsec3.2.1}).} \G{The experimental results are in good quantitative agreement with the theoretical results.}

-\G{To compare the experimental and theoretical results more quantitatively,} Fig. \ref{fig:delta_comp}(b) illustrates the error between them under the assumption of a non-Newtonian fluid using the second-order SOL.

-\R{In the case of a lower shear rate (lower flow rate case and region with larger $r$), the theoretical solution gives an overestimate.
-One possible reason is that the viscosity is overestimated for the lower shear rate.} The phase retardation becomes small farther from the center, and then the optical errors become relatively large.
-In addition, as the radius increases, the deviation from the perfect circle increases (Fig. \ref{fig:int_vel}), and the error grows due to the interface deviating from a circle.

-\G{In summary,} the experimental phase retardation of \G{shear-thinning} fluid in a radial Hele-Shaw cell has been quantitatively explained using the theoretical solution based on the second-order SOL.
-This incorporates the modeling of non-Newtonian properties and considers $C_2$ as a function of shear rate based on rheo-optical measurements.
-To the best of our knowledge, these results are the first quantitative experimental measurements of flow birefringence in Hele-Shaw flow for shear-thinning fluids. \G{In the following, we discuss the shear-thinning effect in detail.}
+In summary, the experimental phase retardation in a radial Hele-Shaw cell has been explained using the theoretical solution based on the second-order SOL. $C_2$ is considered as a function of shear rate based on rheo-optical measurements.
+To the best of our knowledge, this represents one of the first quantitative experimental studies of flow birefringence in Hele-Shaw flow.